CuratorCat/pcc-archive.org/wiki/collections/kittyvault-purrks/index.md

 This is used for add a new Purrks NFT, and it also sets the metadata for that Purrks NFT.

+Currently 8 Purrks are created and grouped as Series 1.
+And it is possible for the team to do a Series 2 Purrks in the future.

 #### `mintbulk` Function

 This is used for Purrks airdrops.
-A total of 71 transactions made to airdrop Purrks #1 to #8, and 57.88 ETH was paid as gas for the airdrops.
-(Data: [CSV File](./assets/kvpurrks-1-8-txns.csv)) by PCC Team.
+A total of 71 transactions were made to airdrop Purrks #1 to #8 in Series 1, and 57.88 ETH was paid for gas to the airdrops by PCC Team.
+(Data: [CSV File](./assets/kvpurrks-1-8-txns.csv)).

 #### `setTokenHash` Function